if-05-01-A-fall-2019/st-assignement-02-file-system-implementation-ecker_binder/bal/bal.md

 The ReadBlock() searches for the file name and then the data is read from the block.

 ## What has to be done if you want to access foo.txt randomdly(seek())?
-The name gets searched in the block.
+The name gets searched in the block with ReadBlock().

 ## What has to be done when the file size decreases?
 Especially take care if it needs fewer blocks
 The block in question has to be updated with WriteBlock().